 Note: This window is only visible when the Switch Method is set to Packet Matching.

 5.2.3.2.
 Delayed Stream Info

 This information window only appears when a delayed stream is detected.
 It will show which stream is actually delayed.
-If it shows input 2 it means that input 2 is behind by the amount of time displayed in the Stream Delay info section.
-If the delay is 0ms, this file is not relevant.
+This will not appear in Packet Matching mode.